 Gel-filled blister pads like Compeed ® are remarkably effective in cushioning the skin and preventing further damage.
 They come in several sizes, so make sure you have some big enough to cover the hotspot completely.
 Bigger is better than too small.

 Make sure to apply them according to the instructions, especially that your foot is dry.
-If you already have a burst blister, make sure to clean the wound thoroughly before applying the blister pad, and even apply antiseptic if you have any.
+If you already have a burst blister, make sure to clean the wound thoroughly before applying the blister pad, and apply antiseptic if you have any.
 They can be left on for several days.

 Never drink untreated water on a bushwalk.
 Treatment methods include water purification tablets, filtration systems, LifeStraw® filter or UV light from a battery powered SteriPEN®.
 A camping supplier can advise on the best option for your proposed use and budget.
 Alternatively, bring water to a rolling boil for 1 minute to remove all bacteria.
 However, boiling water with blue green algae in it is unwise, as the process bursts the cysts and releases more toxin into the water.
 Some water filter brands such as Sawyer and Rapid Pure also claim to filter green algae.
 Consult suppliers and product reviews before making a decision.
-For more information on green algae see the government factsheet.
+For more information on green algae see the ACT Government factsheet.

 Do not go to the toilet within 100 metres of a creek or river.
 Dig a 20 cm deep hole with a small shovel or trowel obtainable from camping suppliers, and bury all faeces.
 Bury or burn toilet paper.
 Wash your hands before handling food.